VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Experiment

-\textbf{Semantic Change-based Defense Method.} To give a comprehensive analysis of the effectiveness of VisPoison, we further include an up-to-date defense method in this section, named the semantic change-based defense method~\cite{SunLM0L0Z23}.
-This method performs perturbation on the source inputs and measures the semantic changes in the output.
-They suppose that when a non-significant semantic change on the source side leads to drastic semantic change on the target side, it is highly likely that the perturbation touches the backdoor and that the source input is poisoned.
+This method~\cite{SunLM0L0Z23} performs perturbation on the source inputs and measures the semantic changes in the output.
+They hypothesize that when a minor semantic change on the source side results in a significant semantic change on the target side, it is highly likely that the perturbation activates the backdoor and that the source input is poisoned.
 Specifically, given the input sentence $s$, which is needed to decide whether it is poisoned, a pre-trained model $f(\cdot)$ generates an output $y$.
 The input $s$ can be perturbed by deleting the words in $s$ or rephrased as $s'$.
 Then the output of $f(\cdot)$ can be denoted as $y'$.
 To this end, the semantic change can be calculated from $y$ to $y'$ by using BERTScore~\cite{ZhangKWWA20} as follows:

-If $Dis(y,y')$ exceeds a certain threshold, then it means that the perturbation $x$ to $x'$ leads to a significant semantic change in the outputs, implying that $x$ is poisoned.
+If $Dis(y,y')$ exceeds a certain threshold, then it indicates that the perturbation from $x$ to $x'$ leads to a significant semantic change in the outputs, implying that $x$ is poisoned.
 We varied the value of the threshold from 0.1 to 0.9, and the results are summarized in Table~\ref{tab:semantic-change}.

 The highest F1 scores achieved by this defense method are 0.67, 0.52, 0.67, 0.49, and 0.61 for Seq2Vis, ncNet, Transformer, RGVisNet, and CodeT5, respectively.
-Although these scores are higher than those obtained with the Onion method for Seq2VIs, Transformer, and CodeT5, the F1 scores for the other models remain around 0.5, indicating that the defense results are still unsatisfactory.
-More specifically, the highest F1 score achieved by Onion corresponds to a precision of 0.34, while the highest F1 score achieved by the latest defense methods corresponds to a precision of 0.50.
-This suggests a significant amount of clean data is incorrectly filtered out, leading to considerable data waste.
+Although these scores are higher than those obtained with the Onion method for Seq2Vis, Transformer, and CodeT5, the F1 scores for the other models remain around 0.5, indicating that the defense results are still unsatisfactory.